 - 1. Most development areas have never been surveyed by a palaeontologist or geophysicist. - 2.
 Variable accuracy of geological maps and associated information. - 3.
+Poor locality information on sheet explanations for geological maps.

+- 4. Lack of published data.

+- 5. Lack of rocky outcrops.

+- 6. Inaccessibility of site.

-Poor locality information on sheet explanations for geological maps. - 4.
-Lack of published data. - 5.
-Lack of rocky outcrops. - 6.
-Insufficient data from developer and exact lay-out plan for all structures (for this report all required data/information was provided).
+- 7. Insufficient data from developer and exact lay-out plan for all structures.